Tokyo-NixOS/Tokyo-NixOS-Meetup-Wiki/pages/module-dev.en.md

-# Customize Modules
+# Developing NixOS Modules

 Customizing modules is a little more complicated than customizing packages.

 ## 1/ Getting stable nixpkgs

-Development is very active on nixpgs main repository so trying to rebuild the configuration on it can be risky.
+Development is very active on nixpgs main repository so trying to rebuild the configuration on it can trigger massive source building.

-To avoid that, it is possible to use a nixpkgs version that is at the same state as nix channels
+To avoid that, it is possible to use a nixpkgs version that is at the same state as nix channels to use the binary cache.

 The first thing to do is to clone the `[nixpgs-channel](https://github.com/NixOS/nixpkgs-channels) repository: